tjvantoll/nativescript-flashlight/README.md

 # NativeScript Flashlight

-A flashlight module for use in NativeScript apps for Android and iOS.
+A flashlight NativeScript module for Android and iOS.

 ## Installation